 The average monthly discharge to San Pablo Bay by discharger for flow, ammonia, TN and TP is provided in Figure 4-12, Figure 4-13, Figure 4-14, and Figure 4-15, respectively.
 Figure 4-12 clearly demonstrates the seasonal discharges at Sonoma Valley, Napa, Las Gallinas, and Petaluma.
-The ammonia load from Vallejo to San Pablo Bay appears to be increasing over the past four years.
+The relative ammonia load contribution from Vallejo increased over the past few years.
 Similar to flow, total nitrogen and total phosphorus loads to San Pablo Bay appear to exhibit a significant seasonal pattern with higher wintertime loads.